isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 Each dorsal vertebra is connected to two ribs (one on either side).
 The dorsal vertebral provides option for the attachment of the back muscles.

-Related: [Are Lizards Poisonous? ](https://pestpolicy.com/are
+Related: [Are Lizards Poisonous? ](https://pestpolicy.com/are-lizards-poisonous/)**4.
-- lizards
-- poisonous/)**4.
 Lumbar Vertebrae. ** Most lizard species do not have lumbar vertebrae apart from the large lizards such as Komodo dragon and Asian water monitor lizards.
 The lumbar vertebra do not have the ribs attached.
 This region is where the stomach lay and provides option for the lizards to coil effectively during attacks. **5.
 Sacral Vertebrae.

 ** The sacral vertebrae are found at the sacral section (sacrum).

 The pelvic girdle is jointed with the sacral vertebrae and offers large surface area for attachment of back muscles.
 The Lizards have 1 to 7 sacral vertebra.
 However, larger species can have 3 to 5 more vertebra.

-Small and middle
-- sized lizards such as Nike water lizards, savannah lards and house lizards have their sacral vertebra fused to form caudal vertebrae. **6.
+Small and middle-sized lizards such as Nike water lizards, savannah lards and house lizards have their sacral vertebra fused to form caudal vertebrae. **6.
 Caudal Vertebrae. ** The caudal vertebrae, also called tail vertebrae, is what forms the tail of the lizards.
 Caudal vertebrae has bones that decrease in size up to the last one.
 Each vertebra has two short protruding ribs that provide surface for attachment of tail muscles.

 The caudal vertebra has short spines and arches.
-Long
-- tailed lizards such as Basilisk, chameleon lizards and skinks have 10 to 32 caudal vertebrae while small
-- tailed lizards have 1 to 10 caudal vertebrae.
+Long-tailed lizards such as Basilisk, chameleon lizards and skinks have 10 to 32 caudal vertebrae while small-tailed lizards have 1 to 10 caudal vertebrae.

 Related: Are Leopard Geckos Nocturnal?